Resting And Holding Meat After Cooking

 I have kept meat in the real coolers, not in the Styrofoam, for 6 hours without it cooling too much.

-If we have a family dinner that is not at our house I had no problem taking Boston buts and tenderloin with me and shredding or slicing them just before serving and they were still warm.
+If we have a family dinner that is not at our house I had no problem taking Boston Buts and tenderloin with me and shredding or slicing them just before serving and they were still warm.

 With a cooler that is well insulated, you can keep your meat warm for a long time and another benefit is that it will give it a rest period.